J&K: Political leaders begin signing bonds to secure release, assure not to indulge in politics

 New Delhi, Sep 20: The Centre has initiated the process to release some political leaders, who were detained in Jammu and Kashmir in the wake of Article 370 being abrogated.

 Some leaders are signing bonds to secure their release and the condition imposed by the Centre is that they shall not indulge in any political activity once freed.
 The likes of Mirwaiz Umar Farooq have signed the bond and have assured that they will no indulge in political activity.
-Further three former legislators, two from the NC and one from the PDP have also signed similar bonds.
+Further, three former legislators, two from the NC and one from the PDP have also signed similar bonds.

 They were detained under Section 107 of the Code of Criminal Procedure.
-Home Ministry officials tell OneIndia that this is being extend to other political leaders as well.
-However there are some who remain defiant and have not agreed to sign the bond.
+Home Ministry officials tell OneIndia that this is being extended to other political leaders as well.
+However, there are some who remain defiant and have not agreed to sign the bond.

 Training on Central laws, schemes set to get underway in Jammu and Kashmir